What is skin ageing?

-- Fillers (hyaluronic acid, polytetrafluoroethylene, fat grafts) to disguise facial expression lines
+- Fillers (eg, hyaluronic acid, polytetrafluoroethylene and fat grafts) to disguise facial expression lines

-- Vascular laser treatment and sclerotherapy to remove facial veins and angiomas
+- Vascular laser treatment and sclerotherapy (the injection of inflammatory agent into veins) to remove facial veins and angiomas

-- Resurfacing procedures (dermabrasion, chemical peels, and laser resurfacing)
+- Resurfacing procedures (eg, dermabrasion, chemical peels, and laser resurfacing)

-- Cosmetic surgery to remove redundant sagging skin, eg, surgical or laser blepharoplasty for baggy eyelids, meloplasty (face lift) to tighten jowls
+- Cosmetic surgery to remove redundant sagging skin, including surgical or laser blepharoplasty for baggy eyelids, and meloplasty (face lift) to tighten jowls.

 Intrinsic ageing is inevitable.
 In perimenopausal women, systemic hormone replacement may delay skin thinning; the skin is less dry, with fewer wrinkles, and wound healing is faster than prior to treatment.
-Replacement is less effective at improving skin ageing in the postmenopausal decades.
-The effects of topical oestrogens, phyto-oestrogens and progestins are under investigation.
+Hormone replacement is less effective at improving skin ageing in the postmenopausal decades.
+The effects of topical oestrogens, phyto-oestrogens, and progestins are under investigation.

-- Be aware of daily UV index levels, eg in New Zealand, adhere to Sun Protection Alert advice.
+- Be aware of daily UV index levels.
+In New Zealand, adhere to the advice provided by the Sun Protection Alert.

 - Avoid outdoor activities during the middle of the day.

-- Wear sun-protective clothing: broad-brimmed hat, long sleeves and trousers/skirts.
+- Wear sun-protective clothing (eg, a broad-brimmed hat, long sleeves and trousers or skirts).

-- Apply very high sun-protection factor, broad-spectrum sunscreens to exposed skin.
+- Apply very high sun-protection factor (SPF > 30), broad-spectrum sunscreens to exposed skin.

 Many oral supplements with antioxidant and anti-inflammatory properties have been advocated to retard skin ageing and to improve skin health.
-They include carotenoids, polyphenols, chlorophyll, aloe vera, vitamins B, C and E, red ginseng, squalene, and omega-3 fatty acids.
-Their role is unclear.
+These include carotenoids; polyphenols; chlorophyll; aloe vera; vitamins B, C, and E; red ginseng; squalene; and omega-3 fatty acids.
+Their role in combatting skin ageing is unclear.